MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 ---
 title: Add an advanced option and multiple actions | Microsoft Docs
-description: Expand a cloud flow to include an advanced option, such as setting email to high priority, and add another action for the same event.
+description: Expand a cloud flow to include an advanced option, such as how to add comments to actions and triggers, set email to high priority, and add another action for the same event.
 services: ''
 suite: flow
 documentationcenter: na